Celebrate Nature through Art

 Snapshot South Dakota

-Snapshot South Dakota is a department sponsored contest that is focused on capturing the beauty of our outdoor resources in South Dakota.
+Snapshot South Dakota was a department sponsored contest that was focused on capturing the beauty of our outdoor resources in South Dakota.
+We think 2022 was the last year SD GFP offered this contest, but they expect to offer it again in 2024.
+They currently have folks submitting photos to their Facebook and Instagram pages.

 Submit Photos